-Old English, from Latin Romanus "of Rome, Roman," from Roma "Rome" (see Rome).
-The adjective is c.
-1300, from Old French Romain.
-The Old English adjective was romanisc, which yielded Middle English Romanisshe.
-As a type of numeral (usually contrasted to Arabic) it is attested from 1728; as a type of lettering (based on the upright style typical of Roman inscriptions, contrasted to Gothic, or black letter, and italic) it is recorded from 1510s.
-Roman nose is from 1620s.
-Roman candle as a type of fireworks is recorded from 1834.
+In reference to a type of numeral (usually contrasted to Arabic) it is attested from 1728; as a type of lettering (based on the upright style typical of Roman inscriptions, contrasted to Gothic, or black letter, and italic) it is recorded from 1510s.
+The Roman nose, having a prominent upper part, is so called by 1620s.
+The Roman candle as a type of fireworks is recorded from 1834.
 Roman Catholic is attested from c.
 1600, a conciliatory formation from the time of the Spanish Match, replacing Romanist, Romish which by that time had the taint of insult in Protestant England.

-"a novel," 1765, from French roman, from Old French romanz (see romance (n.)); roman à clef, novel in which characters represent real persons, literally "novel with a key" (French), first attested in English 1893.
-And, for those who can't get enough of it, roman policier "a story of police detection" (1928).
+"a novel," 1765, from French roman, from Old French romanz (see romance (n.)).
+Roman à clef, novel in which characters represent real persons, literally "novel with a key" (French), is attested in English by 1893.
+And, in the days when a tec was popular reading, roman policier "a story of police detection" (1928).